Hypothesis Testing and ANOVA

 Please watch the videos below:

-After reviewing the material above, Quiz 7 (click here).
+After reviewing the material above, take Quiz 7 in moodle.
 Please note that you have 2 attempts for this quiz and the higher grade prevails.

 During Class Tasks